Mauro Ferrari: ERC President (2020)

-Controversy

-Ferrari was not alone in his criticism of the EU response to COVID-19.
-Following his resignation, The ERC Scientific Council countered that calling for specific research was contrary to their mandate.
+The ERC countered that calling for specific research was contrary to their mandate.
 According to Science Magazine, "ERC, set up to reward bottom-up basic research ideas, does not designate money for specific research areas....Other EU organ[ization]s can and do pay for research in particular fields, including COVID-19, but ERC is designed to protect science from politics.
 Ferrari writes that 'the expected burden of death, suffering, societal transformation, and economic devastation' of the pandemic justifies breaking this rule."

 The ERC responded on 8 April 2020: "...we regret Professor Ferrari's statement, which at best is economical with the truth."
-The ERC stated that Ferrari's "resignation in fact followed a written unanimous vote of no confidence”, which had taken place on 27 March 2020, where "all 19 active members of the ERC’s Scientific Council individually and unanimously requested that Mauro Ferrari resign from his position as ERC’s President", due to poor conduct in office, exploiting the position to further his own projects, and for consistently failing to represent the interests of the ERC.
+The ERC stated that on 27 March 2020, following a no-confidence vote by the ERC's Scientific Council, they "requested that Mauro Ferrari resign from his position as ERC’s President".
+They cited poor conduct in office, exploiting the position to further his own projects, and for consistently failing to represent the interests of the ERC.

-They cited "a complete lack of appreciation for the raison-d’être of the ERC", "a lack of engagement with the ERC", with Ferrari "failing to participate in many important meetings, spending extensive time in the USA and failing to defend the ERC’s programme and mission," making "several personal initiatives within the Commission" without consulting the ERC, and being "involved in multiple external enterprises, some academic and some commercial, which took a lot of his time and effort and appeared on several occasions to take precedence over his commitment to ERC."

-Ferrari disputed the ERC claims of his failing to meet his obligations and their accusations of inappropriate outside involvements, on the grounds that his contractual appointment was at 80% time, and all of his outside activities had been pre-approved by the European Commission.
-No evidence of inappropriate outside involvement was ever presented, anywhere.
-As for the “personal initiatives with the Commission”, his work contract was as an Advisor to the European Commission.
+Ferrari disputed the ERC claims of his failing to meet his obligations and their accusations of inappropriate outside involvements.
+In the months following Ferrari's resignation, the EU itself debated whether some funding of the ERC should include some focused research on COVID-19; which is what Ferrari advocated and the ERC adamantly opposed.

-On 7 April 2020, Ferrari officially resigned, stating to the media that he was "extremely disappointed by the European response”.